larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

      is constructed as 'hw:*cardindex*' and
      the `device` keyword argument is ignored.
      ``0`` is the first hardware sound card.

-   This will construct a PCM object with the given settings.

    *Changed in 0.9:*